- Karachi

 We have been providing legal services for court marriage and civil marriage to our clients for more than 35 years.
 We are a team of highly experienced Legal Consultants, Advocates, Attorneys, Notaries, Magistrates, and Registrars who specialize in providing legal services for all types of clients.

 A court marriage or civil marriage requires both parties to meet certain legal requirements.
-In the Sindh province and Islamabad Federal Capital, girls must also be 18 years old, whereasMales must be 18 years old and females 16 years old.
+In the Sindh province and Islamabad Federal Capital, boys and girls must also be 18 years old.
 The couple must also be mentally sound and able to consent to the marriage.
 Additionally, they cannot be related by blood or marriage.

 A court marriage is called when a couple gets married, after solemnizing an affidavit of free will for marriage in a in a lawyer’s office, instead of the traditional wedding ceremony.
 It’s becoming more popular these days due to its convenience and low cost.
 You don’t have to worry about styling your hair perfectly or searching for an expensive venue for your wedding day – all you need to do is show up with two witnesses on the appointed day.